Endogen/WelcomeBot/README.md

-# TrxBetBot
+# WelcomeBot
-TrxBetBot is a Telegram bot created by @endogen for @Wikioshi.
+WelcomeBot is a Telegram bot created by @endogen for @Wikioshi.

 ## Overview
 The bot is build around the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) module and is polling based.
 [Webhook mode](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks) is implemented but untested.